JohnTelford/GPT/docs/Topics/Web/static_site_generators.md

 #### Advantages

 Battle-tested, rich ecosystem, many themes to choose from.
-Brings great capabilities for blogging (permalinks, tags, etc.)
+Brings great capabilities for blogging (permalinks, tags, etc.).
 Generates a SEO-friendly site, similar to Material for MkDocs

 #### Challenges